-- (a) Be in good standing with the Department and have received at least a score of 2.00 on his/her last employee performance evaluation.
-Any employee who has an annual performance rating below that score shall be prohibited from working off-duty employment until minimum performance standards. - (b) Police recruits, shall not work "Off-Duty Employment" in any capacity during their initial training period. - (c) Employees who are on workers comp injury leave or FMLA shall not engage in offduty employment. - (d) Employees who are on light duty may be restricted from off-duty employment depending on the nature of the injury.
+- a.
+Be in good standing with the Department - b.
+Police recruits shall not work "Off-Duty Employment" in any capacity during their initial training period. - c.
+Employees who are on workers comp injury leave or FMLA shall not engage in off-duty employment. - d.
+Employees who are on light duty may be restricted from off-duty employment depending on the nature of the injury.